 [Belaying Ben across the icy gully, which is very runnout at bottom right and extends upwards into a steep, chossy gully at upper left.
 I think this is likely the same gully Rick Collier climbed and definitely the gully Steven ascended on snow.]

 I noted another much narrower snow / ice coulior just ahead, splitting the scree bench again.
 On the far side of this coulior was some very loose, steep terrain that went up the summit block about 25 meters to what looked like broken cliffs that could be our ticket to the summit.
 I yelled back to Ferenc and Ben and they told me to "check it out".
 Ferenc had a lot of faith in my scrambling route finding skills and insisted I find us the easiest route up to the summit.
 No pressure!
 I crossed the narrow gully quite easily and proceeded up alonside it's right edge, still wearing my crampons because there wasn't anywhere stable to take them off.
 The terrain was a bit harder, looser and more exposed than I was expecting but once I was committed there was no easy way to turn back, so up I went!
 I really hoped we'd find a way up at this point, because descending here would have sucked.

 Ben and Ferenc were looking pretty skeptical of my route choice, as they followed me up the manky, exposed rock.
 I was very happy to find a much narrower, but well defined scree bench running along the east face of the summit block at the top of the coulior.
 In typical scrambler fashion, I kept going - my routefinding senses have been pretty honed this year, and I could see a possible route up ahead, cutting up to climber's left from further along the east face.
 I had to cross another few snow patches (kept the crampons on) before finally getting to the bottom of the line I'd spotted.
 Ben and Ferenc hung back a bit, asking themselves (and occasionally yelling over at me) where the hell I was going?!
 I encouraged them that I had the route spotted and was heading up.
 They followed along the narrow ledge - clearly skeptical but willing to find out for themselves.
 At this point we all thought that we were likely too far along the summit block for the standard route and quite honestly I was getting very worried that we'd just wasted another hour - and the hours were ticking by annoyingly quick since the first icy gully.
 After all the monkeying around with belays over icy gullies and tricky scrambling, it was now looking like we'd be over 6 hours camp-to-summit and were in for a very long day.
-(Originally we were hoping to drive back home that evening as I had to work the next day!
+Originally we were hoping to drive back home that evening as I had to work the next day!
 (After coming home and doing some thinking and research on our route, I believe this is the low 5th route up to the summit and we were 100% on route.)

 [Ben and Ferenc follow me across a narrow, icy couloir and up the loose rock to climber's right of it.
 There's a hint of exposure here. ++]